Anti-windup coordination strategy around a fair equilibrium in resource sharing networks: Closed-Loop Equilibria

-Thus \eqref{eq:equilibrium x} and \eqref{eq:equilibrium z} both hold also in scenario (ii).
+which allows us to easily verify that ($x^0$, $u^0$) from \eqref{eq:equilibrium candidate} solves \eqref{eq:equilibrium} in scenario (ii).
 An equal argument can be made for scenario (iii), which we omit for brevity.
 This shows that given any scenario for $\dz{\binv_k w}$, the candidate equilibrium \eqref{eq:equilibrium candidate} is valid when \eqref{eq:condition on w} holds.
 Thus \eqref{eq:condition on w} is both necessary and sufficient for the existence of an equilibrium. \end{proof}

 To interpret \eqref{eq:condition on w}, note that it is satisfied when all entries $w_i$ are similar to each other.
 For instance, $w = s\ones$ for any scalar $s$ trivially satisfies the condition.
 This makes it a sensible assumption when the disturbance $w$ affects all agents in a similar way.
 This is for instance the case in the district heating example, where the outdoor temperature is likely to be quite similar for all the buildings located in a specific area.
 To simplify our follow-up definitions, we will assume that \eqref{eq:condition on w} holds with a strict inequality, as formulated below. \begin{assumption} The disturbance $w$ satisfies \eqref{eq:condition on w} strictly, namely